hkvincent/blog/README.md

 ## Getting Started

+First, using docker-compose to run the directus which is CMS system to let you write your data

+Second, edit the env file, pass your own value to them NEXT_PUBLIIC_SITE_URL=
+NEXT_PUBLIC_API_URL=
+ADMIN_TOKEN=
+NEXT_PUBLIC_ASSETS_URL=

-First, run the development server:
+after that, run the development server:

 ```bash
 npm run dev